Today's Articles

 Alexander Memorial Baptist Church

-Alexander Memorial Baptist Church began on this date in 1908, when a group of worshipers left the First Baptist Church in Georgetown, Washington, D.C. because they did not like how the church was managed.
+Alexander Memorial Baptist Church was founded on this date in 1908, when a group of worshipers left the First Baptist Church in Georgetown, Washington, D.C., due to dissatisfaction with the church's management.

 Led by Rev. W. Bishop Carroll, the new church members first met at 1002 26th Street and later at the Odd Fellows Hall.
 They named their church after the Reverend Sandy Alexander, the founder of First Baptist Church.
 In 1909, the church purchased the property and raised a building.
 The cornerstone was laid later that year.
 Its first pastor was Reverend W. Bishop Carroll.
 In 1971, Alexander Memorial Baptist Church became debt-free.